 Your body uses important resources to power through a sweat session, and if they are not quickly replenished your body's ability to recover is compromised.
 How soon after your workout you need to eat depends on the intensity of your workout and ranges from 15 minutes to 2 hours.

-To replace the glycogen stores in your body quickly and effectively, eat a snack that contains both protein and carbohydrates.
+To replace the glycogen stores in your body quickly and effectively, eat a snack that contains both protein and carbohydrates for your post workout meal.
 This will provide both fast-acting and sustainable energy to your body.

 After a moderate-intensity workout, eat a snack within two hours of exercising.
 If you've exercised at a high intensity, eating sooner is better.
 After intense workouts, registered dietitian Christopher R. Mohr recommends eating within 15 minutes of your workout.